maciejg-git/vue-icons/README.md

 Bootstrap icons, Material Design Icons, Font Awesome and Heroicons converted to unified, self contained Vue 3 components.

-Check [Vue Icon Browser](https://vue-icon-browser.netlify.app/) for examples and usage.
+All icons from this project can be viewed and downloaded from the [Vue Icon Browser](https://vue-icon-browser.netlify.app/).

 ## Usage